- slide 1 of 2

 - With the help of a triadic scaffolding process, educators can use three concepts to help the student master his or her goal.
 These three concepts are teacher verbal strategy, contribution of the computer, and what the strategy accomplishes.

-Scaffolding allows students to not only stay involved within the classroom, but also allows the students to keep up with their peers.
+Scaffolding allows students not only to stay involved within the classroom, but also allows the students to keep up with their peers.
 If peer scaffolding is involved it also offers a new level of communication between students.